-Business Development- Focus on New Projects
+Business Development-Focus on New Projects

-Management is devoting significant time and effort into reviewing a range of resource sector opportunities, with the focus directed at near term cash flow and turn around opportunities in the coal, base and precious metals sectors in Australia.
+Management is devoting significant time and effort in reviewing a range of resource sector opportunities, with the focus directed at near term cash flow and turn around opportunities in the coal, base and precious metals sectors in Australia.
 The extended resource sector downturn has prompted both large and small companies to review their asset bases with numerous projects becoming available at significantly reduced prices.
 Realm's major shareholder, Taurus Funds Management, is supportive of the strategy and additionally, via its own network, is providing deal flow opportunity.

-OCCUPATIONAL HEALTH AND SAFETY (OH&S) AND ENVIRONMENTAL, SOCIAL AND GOVERNANCE (ESG)
+Occupational Health and Safety (OH&S) and Environmental, Social and Governance (ESG)

-In addition to the report on Alumicor's health, safety and environmental performance we note there was no injury to staff/contractors or environmental breaches to report at Realm's coal project (PT Katingan Ria) in Central Kalimantan and the platinum projects in South Africa.
-Work on site has ceased while we wait for economic conditions to improve and licences to be granted.
+In addition to the report on Alumicor's health, safety and environmental performance we note that there was no injury to staff/contractors or environmental breaches to report at Realm's coal project (PT Katingan Ria) in Central Kalimantan and the platinum projects in South Africa.
+Work on both these sites has ceased while we wait for economic conditions to improve and licences to be granted.

-On the social side, Alumicor supports the Duzi Umngeni Conservation Trust (DUCT) whose role is to raise awareness of problems with river health and develop, demonstrate and encourage the adoption of solutions to these problems.
+On the social side, Alumicor supports the Duzi Umngeni Conservation Trust ("DUCT") whose role is to raise awareness of problems with river health and develop, demonstrate and encourage the adoption of solutions to these problems.